 Essential College's signature was obtained when an authorised delegate completed a step within a workflow.
-It has a clear business process in place that prevents anyone without the required authorisation from completing this step in the workflow.

 It can demonstrate that its delegate's 'signoff' can only be achieved by them logging-in to its system with a unique ID and password (identity).